Assortment Optimization under the Decision Forest Model: Numerical Experiments with Synthetic Data

-Table~\ref{table:synthetic_T_integrality_gap} displays the average integrality gap of each of the three formulations for each combination of $n$ and $|F|$ and each instance type.
-From this table, we can see that in general there is an appreciable difference in the integrality gap between \LeafMIO, \SplitMIO and \ProductMIO.
-In particular, the integrality gap of \LeafMIO is in general about 2 to 44\%; for \SplitMIO, it ranges from 0.2 to 17\%; and for \ProductMIO, it ranges from 0 to 17\%.
+Table~\ref{table:synthetic_T_integrality_gap} displays the average integrality gap of each of the two formulations for each combination of $n$ and $|F|$ and each instance type.
+From this table, we can see that the integrality gap of both \SplitMIO and \ProductMIO is in general about 0 to 17\%.
 Note that the difference between \ProductMIO and \SplitMIO is most pronounced for the T1 instances, as the decision forests in these instances exhibit the highest degree of repetition of products within the splits of a tree.
-In contrast, the difference is smaller for the T2 and T3 instances, where the trees are balanced but there is less repetition of products within the splits of the tree (as the trees are not forced to have the same product appear on all of the splits at a particular depth).
+In contrast, the difference is much smaller for the T2 and T3 instances, where there is less repetition of products within the splits of the tree (as the trees are not forced to have the same product appear on all of the splits at a particular depth).
+These results align with the motivation for \ProductMIO.
+Note also that when a tree does not have any repeated products in its splits, the corresponding constraints of \ProductMIO and \SplitMIO are the same, and \ProductMIO does not confer an advantage over \SplitMIO.
+Thus, as one constructs trees with less and less repetition in the splits, the improvement in the integrality gap of \ProductMIO over \SplitMIO should become smaller, with the two formulations having the same gap in the most extreme case where no product is repeated.